gatech-csl/jes/README.md

 * The `releases/resources` folder contains files that get included as part of the releases, like README files or platform-specific installers.

+* The `releases/stage` folder is used by Ant to arrange all the files for the releases before it actually zips them all up.

+* If you want to build Windows installers, you'll need to install NSIS (http://nsis.sourceforge.net/Main_Page).
+It runs on both Windows and Linux.
+  Then, when running Ant, add `-Dmakensis=<the path to makensis.exe>`.
+  Otherwise, Ant won't know how to find NSIS, and it won't make the installers.
+(You can still make ZIP files for Windows without having NSIS.)

 The `demos` folder contains programs you can run to try out JES.

 The `working-on-jes` folder contains articles written by the JES developers